DotPhiB/hacs-appliance_monitor/README.md

 - Optional start delay to ignore brief startup spikes (e.g. inrush current when the appliance is first plugged in)
 - Reports a **disconnected** state when the source power sensor goes unavailable, without corrupting energy totals or firing spurious transitions across the gap
 - State and lifetime totals survive Home Assistant restarts
-- All thresholds and timeouts are adjustable post-setup via the integration's options
+- All thresholds and windows are adjustable post-setup via the integration's options

 ---